microsoft/pai/README.md

 ## Train models

-Like all machine learning platforms, OpenPAI is a production tool.
+Like all machine learning platforms, OpenPAI is a productive tool.
 To maximize utilization, it's recommended to submit training jobs and let OpenPAI to allocate resource and run it.
-If there are too many jobs, some jobs may wait in the queue, and OpenPAI choose some server(s) to run a job.
-This is different with run code on specified servers, and it needs a bit more knowledge about how to submit/manage training jobs on OpenPAI.
+If there are too many jobs, some jobs may be queued until enough resource available, and OpenPAI choose some server(s) to run a job.
+This is different with run code on dedicated servers, and it needs a bit more knowledge about how to submit/manage training jobs on OpenPAI.

 Note, OpenPAI also supports to allocate on demand resource besides queuing jobs.
 Users can use SSH or Jupyter to connect like on a physical server, refer to [here](examples/jupyter/README.md) about how to use OpenPAI like this way.
 Though it's not efficient to resources, but it also saves cost on setup and managing environments on physical servers.

-### Train models on OpenPAI
+### Submit training jobs

 Follow [submitting a hello-world job](docs/user/training.md), and learn more about training models on OpenPAI.
 It's a very simple job and used to understand OpenPAI job definition and familiar with Web portal.

 ### OpenPAI VS Code Client

-Rather than web portal, and [RESTful API](docs/rest-server/API.md), OpenPAI have a friendly client tool for user.
-It's an extension of Visual Studio Code, called [OpenPAI VS Code Client](contrib/pai_vscode/VSCodeExt.md).
+[OpenPAI VS Code Client](contrib/pai_vscode/VSCodeExt.md) is a friendly, GUI based client tool of OpenPAI.
+It's an extension of Visual Studio Code.
 It can submit job, simulate job running locally, manage multiple OpenPAI environments, and so on.

 ### Troubleshooting job failure